Anna Wintour Costume Center

-The Anna Wintour Costume Center is a wing of the Metropolitan Museum of Art's main building in Manhattan that houses the collection of the Costume Institute.
-The center is named after Anna Wintour, the longtime and current editor-in-chief of Vogue, artistic director of Condé Nast, and chair of the museum's annual Met Gala (often called the "Met Ball") since 1995.
+The Anna Wintour Costume Center is a wing of the Metropolitan Museum of Art main building in New York City, United States.
+It houses the collection of the Costume Institute, a curatorial department of the museum focused on fashion and costume design.
+The center is named after Anna Wintour, the longtime editor-in-chief of Vogue, Chief Content Officer of Condé Nast, and chair of the museum's annual Met Gala (often called the "Met Ball") since 1995.
 It was endowed by Lizzie and Jonathan Tisch.
 As of August 2017, the chief curator is Andrew Bolton.

 The center was formally opened by the First Lady of the United States Michelle Obama on May 5, 2014.
 Guests included Sarah Jessica Parker, Diane Von Furstenberg, Tory Burch, Zac Posen, Ralph Lauren, and Donatella Versace.

 History

 In 1902, wealthy philanthropists Irene and Alice Lewisohn began to volunteer at the Henry Street Settlement House in New York, a community center that provided social services and healthcare to immigrant families.
 Alice, who acted in plays herself, began working as a drama teacher, while Irene devoted herself to dance productions.
 In 1914, the sisters bought a lot on the corner of Grand and Pitt Streets and donated it to the Settlement for building a new theater.
 The Neighborhood Playhouse opened in 1915.
 By 1920, the theater employed professional actors, and it was known for its experimental productions and its revue "The Grand Street Follies."
 Theater designer Aline Bernstein served her apprenticeship there from 1915 to 1924 designing costumes and stage sets.

 The Playhouse closed in 1927, but the company continued to produce plays on Broadway under the management of Helen F. Ingersoll.
 In 1928, with Rita Wallach Morganthau, the Lewisohns established the Neighborhood Playhouse School of the Theatre at East 54th Street, where it became an actor training school and students were offered a two-year program formal drama and dance training to become professionals.

 During their years of running the school theatre and producing plays, a body of knowledge was formed about acting, theater production, and costume, set and stage design.
 In 1937, Irene Lewisohn opened a home for this library, the Museum of Costume Art, on Fifth Avenue.
 Aline Bernstein served as the first President and Polaire Weissman as its first executive director.
 After Irene Lewisohn's death in 1944, Lord & Taylor president Dorothy Shaver worked to bring the collection to the Metropolitan Museum of Art.
 Shaver believed that this would strengthen the American fashion industry and raised $350,000 from New York garment manufacturers to finance the transaction.
-The Costume Art museum was became part of the Metropolitan Museum of Art in 1946, becoming The Costume Institute but was independently run until 1959 when it became a curatorial department in the museum.
+The Costume Art museum became part of the Metropolitan Museum of Art in 1946, becoming The Costume Institute but was independently run until 1959 when it became a curatorial department in the museum.
 The Met is now home to the Irene Lewisohn Costume Reference Library.